Mohammad Musa: Military career

-Musa served as Chief Instructor at Bangladesh Naval Academy and also commandant of Naval Gunnery and Seamanship School.
-He has commanded three warships including flagship, BNS Bangabandhu.
+Musa served as chief instructor at Bangladesh Naval Academy and also commandant of Naval Gunnery and Seamanship School.
+He has commanded three warships including flagship, BNS Khalid Bin Walid.
 He also led a patrol boat, two offshore vessel and one naval base.
-He also served as Naval Secretary, commanded Naval Administrative Authority Dhaka and Khulna Naval Area.
+He also served as naval secretary, commanded Naval Administrative Authority Dhaka and Khulna Naval Area.
+His staff roles include Director Naval Plans, Director Signals, Director of Submarines and Director Naval Aviation.
 Musa is notable for having rendered humanitarian assistance and support to local administration during COVID-19 outbreak as part of Bangladesh Navy's campaign of COVID-19 pandemic.
 Musa also served in Blue Economy Cell of Energy and Mineral Resources Division as director.
 He was sent to Royal College of Defence Studies (RCDS) after his assignment at Blue Economy Cell.
-Musa was then tenured as Chairman of Mongla Port Authority from January 26, 2021.
+Musa was then tenured as chairman of Mongla Port Authority from January 26, 2021.

 Musa implemented medical facilities for port employees and actively collaborated with local governments and civil administration in Mongla Port.
 He distributed goods to port laborers and engaged in talks with worker unions and trade associations.
 Under his leadership, the Mongla Port remained operational without interruption throughout his two-year tenure, demonstrating his commitment to seamless port activities and trade operations.

 Musa's leadership and management has ameliorated into a legacy.
 He is regard as one of the notable chairpersons of the Mongla Port Authority and gained national attention for his efforts in revitalizing a port that was previously considered inactive.
 Under his guidance, the port experienced a remarkable transformation, breaking records even during the challenging period of the COVID-19 pandemic in 2021.
-He was then appointed as vice chancellor of Bangladesh Maritime University on January 2023.
-Musa returned to naval headquarters on August 2024 and designated as asistant chief of naval staff for personnel.
-He was re-appointed as assistant chief of staff for operations on January 2025.
+He was then appointed as vice chancellor of Bangladesh Maritime University in January 2023.
+Musa returned to naval headquarters in August 2024 and designated as assistant chief of naval staff for personnel.
+He was re-appointed as assistant chief of staff for operations in January 2025.
+He is the incumbent chairman of North Indian Ocean Hydrographic Commission (NIOHC) and National Hydrographic Committee of Bangladesh.